 While the Party Ball gets its power from a USB port on a PC, you can also plug it to the back of a TV or to a power bank.
 The package doesn’t come with a base but there’s also a gooseneck arm for flexible positioning of the Party Ball.
 Perhaps the best feature is the built-in microphone that synchronizes the lights to the tunes playing in the room.

 Fairystring is a strand of micro LED lights powered by none other than USB.
 It’s mainly targeted at gals who dig mood lighting in their rooms.
-Of course, applications are only limited by imaginations.
-It can also used as declorations in a vehicle, coffee shop or even a tree house to improve ambiance.
+Of course, applications are only limited by imagination.
+It can also used as decorations in a vehicle, coffee shop or even a tree house to improve ambiance.

 Shipping in four different lengths (2, 4, 8, 16m), Fairstring has spaced the custom LEDs evenly over its waterproof wire with 3 bulbs per foot.
 You can also toggle Fairstring between two lighting modes – twinkling and steady glow – to adjust to different environment.